IRREDUCIBLE COMPLEXITY AND INTERDEPENDENCE - EVIDENCES FOR AN INTELLIGENT CREATOR

 A FUNDAMENTAL IRREDUCIBLE TRILOGY IN BIOLOGY

 Every living system depends on DNA either directly or indirectly.
 An amazing fundamental aspect is that DNA is dependent for its synthesis on proteins while protein synthesis is dependent on messenger RNA (mRNA) which is dependent for its synthesis on the code on DNA.
 They are interdependent.
-On top of that, the ribosomes which make protein have a structural RNA component while proteins are required for the synthesis of mRNA from DNA.
-(DNA helix copyright 2002).
+On top of that, the ribosomes which make protein have a structural RNA component while proteins are required for the synthesis of mRNA from DNA (DNA helix copyright CBC@arttoday.com 2002).
+Such a system is called irreducible because each part is essential for the system to work - The system cannot be made simpler and they all must exist together at the same time.

 Without a suitable and adequate energy supply our bodies would soon perish.
 Apart from food and water oxygen is essential for our survival.
 It is the slow, efficient and regulated 'burning' of foodstuffs that gives us our energy.
 Scientists call the process oxidation, which must occur in small stepwise processes for it to be useful in living cells.

 The amazing thing is that, while a healthy cell requires oxygen, the contents of the cell are in an exact opposite state - in a reducing environment that is starved of oxygen.
-If the cell were given free access to oxygen its delicate biochemical systems would be destroyed.
+If the cell were given free access to oxygen its delicate biochemical systems would be destroyed (oxidized).
+That is why on exposure to air the flesh of many fruits turn brown.

 Consider our own tissues.
 Our tissues need lots of oxygen to function.
 Oxygen is not pumped directly as molecular oxygen into our tissues, is it?
 It arrives via our red blood cells.
 When they are a bright red we know that they are saturated with oxygen.
 But they are not simply carriers of free molecular oxygen that could bubble off and destroy the delicate mechanisms within a cell.

-The red cells in our blood have a complex pigment called haemoglobin.
+Red cells are doughnut shaped for easy travel through capillaries and contain a complex protein known as haemoglobin.
 It is a very special molecule that has an affinity for free, molecular oxygen.
-It binds molecular oxygen so that the cell contents don't 'know' that it's there.
-However, it binds the oxygen ever so slightly so that parts of the cell responsible for 'burning' foodstuffs can readily access the oxygen.
-It’s a wonderfully designed system that all of us take for granted.
+It binds molecular oxygen so that the cell contents don't 'know' that the oxygen is there.
+However, haemoglobin binds the oxygen ever so slightly so that parts of the cell responsible for 'burning' foodstuffs can readily access the oxygen.
+It’s a wonderfully designed system that most of us take for granted.
 It really is a miraculous system.

 The reason that inhaled motor car fumes can be deadly is that the fumes contain carbon monoxide (CO) which too easily displaces molecular oxygen from haemoglobin so that the red cells arrive at their destination without oxygen.
 We then die through lack of oxygen because haemoglobin binds CO 250 times more readily than oxygen.
 Cyanide is a poison for the same reason.